LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Conclusions

 \section{Conclusions}

-This paper introduced a novel prompt-based approach, LLM-Advisor, which achieves high relative precision and improvement ratio in evaluating paths planned by existing methods.
-The LLM-Advisor is versatile and can be used to verify paths generated by any planing method.
-It provides suggestions when existing methods fail to identify the most cost-efficient path.
-Furthermore, we propose two strategies to mitigate hallucinations.
-Our experiments on created MultiTerraPath and RUGD\_v2 datasets demonstrate the effectiveness of LLM-Advisor.
-We also experimentally found that GPT-4o struggles with effective path planning based solely on terrain descriptions.
-We believe that our work offers valuable insights for the path planning community, particularly for researchers investigating the integration of LLMs into path planning.
+This paper introduces LLM-Advisor, a novel planner-agnostic mechanism for cost refinement that operates without modifying the underlying planner.
+We further propose two effective strategies to mitigate LLM hallucinations, and introduce the MultiTerraPath and RUGD\_v2 datasets for systematic evaluation.
+Extensive experimental validation demonstrates that: (1) LLM-Advisor is versatile and can be applied to paths generated by a wide range of planning methods, achieving high relative precision and improvement ratio, and providing effective suggestions when existing planners fail to identify the most cost-efficient paths; (2) the proposed hallucination-mitigation strategies significantly reduce hallucination rates; (3) unlike end-to-end planning approaches, LLM-Advisor limits the impact of hallucinations by employing LLMs in a non-decisive advisory role; and (4) state-of-the-art LLMs, including GPT-4o, GPT-4-turbo, Gemini-2.5-Flash, and Claude-Opus-4, struggle to perform effective path planning based solely on terrain descriptions.
+We believe that this work provides valuable insights for the path planning community, particularly for researchers exploring the integration of LLMs into classical planning frameworks.